By Tim Lambert

 In 1665 a tax was placed on hearths (fireplaces).
 At that time Milton was still a tiny village with a population of only around 100.
 It was recorded as Meltem.
 In the village, 4 people had only 1 hearth.
 (At that time poor people lived in huts of just 1 or 2 rooms).
 However, one man, Mr Beeston had 6 hearths so he must have been well off.

 Fort Cumberland was built at Eastney in 1740 in case the French landed on the Eastern point of Portsea Island.

-In 1844 St James Church was built in Milton.
-Then in 1845 a workhouse was built near Milton, outside Portsmouth.
+In 1841 St James Church was built in Milton (it was rebuilt in 1913).
+Then in 1845, a workhouse was built near Milton, outside Portsmouth.
 In those days if you had no income you had to enter a workhouse.
 Inside life was made as unpleasant as possible to discourage people from seeking help.

 In 1879 St James hospital, a lunatic asylum opened near the village of Milton in the South East of Portsea Island.
 In 1884 an infectious diseases hospital opened near the village.
 In 1934 its name was changed to Priorsdean Hospital.
-When it closed Milton Cross School was built on the site.
-St Marys hospital began as an infirmary at Milton in 1898.
+Milton Cross School was built on the site in 2000.
+St Mary's hospital began as an infirmary at Milton in 1898.

 Milton remained a village until the late 19th century when it grew rapidly.
-Then in 1909 an electric tram was built from Fratton.
-Then in 1911 a landowner named James Goldsmith died and his estate at Milton was broken up.
-Fortunately some green space was saved.
-In 1911 the council bought parts of Bransbury Farm to make Bransbury Park and in 1912 they obtained parts of Milton Farm and used it to make Milton Park.
+Then in 1909, an electric tram was built from Fratton.
+Then in 1911, a landowner named James Goldsmith died and his estate at Milton was broken up.
+Fortunately, some green space was saved.
+In 1911 the council bought parts of Bransbury Farm to make Bransbury Park and in 1912 they obtained parts of Milton Farm and used it to make Milton Park, which opened in 1923.

 A history of Southsea